gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/Performance limitations.md

     category: git-integration-for-jira-cloud

 ---
-Since the Cloud version of our application is run on our services, there are numerous settings that are non-configurable compared to a self-hosted instance of Jira/GIJ.
-Because of this, there are certain limitations that can potentially cause issues when exceeded.
-Noted below are some "limits" that we know of that will cause some performance issues when exceeded.
+The Cloud version of our application is run on our services and there are numerous fewer options for configuration compared to a self-hosted instance of Jira/GIJ.
+This document details some “soft limits,” beyond which we’ve noticed some of our customers having performance issues.

 <div class="bbb-callout bbb--tip">
     <div class="irow">